Cyphrme/Coze/README.md

 # FAQ

 #### Pronunciation?
 What does "Coze" mean?
 We say "Co-zee" like a comfy cozy couch.
+Jared suggested Coze because it's funny.
 The English word Coze is pronounced "kohz" and means "a friendly talk; a chat" which is the perfect name for a messaging standard.

-Jared suggested Coze because it looks like JOSE or COSE but it's funnier.

 #### "Coze" vs "coze"?
 We use upper case "Coze" to refer to the specification, and "coze" to refer to